protozoaire/ObserverCpp/README.md

 # ObserverCpp

-ObserverCpp is an implementation of the popular [Observer](https://en.wikipedia.org/wiki/Observer_pattern) design pattern in C++.
+ObserverCpp is an implementation of the [Observer](https://en.wikipedia.org/wiki/Observer_pattern) design pattern in C++.

-In this pattern, Subjects expose interface for Observers to register and get instant notification of change.
+In this pattern, Subjects expose interface for Observers to connect and receive instant notification of change.

 ## Usage